Have you visited Bathers Way lately?

 We’ve been walking different sections of Bathers Way and have been impressed with the improvements including a wider shared pathway of 4-6m for pedestrians and cyclists as well as shade shelters, seating and viewing areas.

-To celebrate the achievement of 50% completion, here’s some ideas to enjoy Bathers Way with your family and enjoy some quality time outdoors!
+To celebrate the construction of Bathers Way, here are some ideas to enjoy Bathers Way with your family and enjoy some quality time outdoors!

 Not only does this 450 metre long clifftop walkway boast amazing ocean and city views, it’s a poignant tribute to local men and women who enlisted during World War 1.
 Bring paper and pencil to do an etching of some of the names.